alanbchristie/mp-pico-solar-system/README.md

 ![Platform](https://img.shields.io/badge/platform-micropython-lightgrey)

-An app designed for the **Pico Explorer Base** board and the **RV3028** Real-Time Clock breakout.
-The app displays the solar system's planets on the board's display.
+An app designed for the [Pico Explorer Base] board and the **RV3028** Real-Time Clock breakout.
+The app displays the solar system's planets on the board's built-in display.

 ![explorer](explorer.jpg)